Helperbird/website/src/pages/help/how-to-change-the-letter-spacing-on-any-website.md

 ---
 new: false
-header: true
 layout: templates/new/help/post.html
-title: How to change the letter spacing on a website
+title: How to Adjust Letter Spacing on Any Website
-description: Learn how easy it is to change the letter spacing on any website.
+description: Easily enhance readability by customizing the spacing between letters on any website.
+Follow our step-by-step guide to adjust letter spacing with Helperbird.
-keywords:
-  Dyslexia software, Reading Mode for Google Chrome, Voice typing for chrome, Text to speech for chrome,  text reader, Immersive Reader, dyslexia fonts, accessibility software, dyslexia software, Helperbird for Edge, Helperbird for Firefox, Helperbird for Chrome, Opendyslexic for Chrome, OpenDyslexic
+keywords: Dyslexia software, Reading Mode for Google Chrome, Voice typing for chrome, Text to speech for chrome,  text reader, Immersive Reader, dyslexia fonts, accessibility software, dyslexia software, Helperbird for Edge, Helperbird for Firefox, Helperbird for Chrome, Opendyslexic for Chrome, OpenDyslexic
+url: help/how-to-change-the-letter-spacing-on-any-website/
+name: Helperbird Staff
+tags: guideFeaturesMain
+img: assets/images2/uploads/add-a-heading.png
+date: 2021-01-07
 youtubeId: PfILiWebkuc
 cardTitle: Letter spacing
-featureDescription: Learn how easy it is to change the letter spacing on any website.
+featureDescription: Easily enhance readability by customizing the spacing between letters on any website.
+Follow our step-by-step guide to adjust letter spacing with Helperbird.
-date: 2021-01-07
-tags: guideFeaturesMain
-url: help/how-to-change-the-letter-spacing-on-any-website/
+header: true
 ---
+## Introduction

+Struggling with the readability of text on websites?
+This guide shows you how to adjust the letter spacing on any website using Helperbird, enhancing your browsing experience.

+## Prerequisites

+- An active Helperbird account.
+- The Helperbird extension installed on your browser.

-## How to change the Letter spacing on a website
+## Steps to Adjust Letter Spacing on Any Website

+### Step 1: Open Helperbird

-**Step 1:** Open Helperbird, this is done by clicking the Helperbird icon in the top right corner of your browser window.
+Click the Helperbird icon located in the top-right corner of your browser window.

+### Step 2: Access Features

-**Step 2:** The extension will open.
-Showing the quick actions and other features.
+The Helperbird extension will open, displaying a variety of quick actions and other features.

+### Step 3: Locate Text Adjustment Card

-**Step 3:** Scroll to the **Text adjustment** card.
+Scroll down to find the "Text adjustment" card within the extension interface.

+### Step 4: Find the Toggle

-**Step 4:** Within the **Text adjustment** card, you will see the **Letter spacing** option and a toggle switch labeled **Off**.
+Inside the "Text adjustment" card, locate the "Letter spacing" option and the accompanying toggle switch marked "Off."

+### Step 5: Activate Feature

-**Step 5** Click the toggle switch to turn the feature on.
+Click the toggle switch to enable the letter spacing adjustment feature.

+### Step 6: Adjust Spacing

-**Step 6** The Letter spacing will change to the size you picked below it
+The spacing between letters will automatically change based on your selection in the dropdown menu or slider below the toggle.

+### Step 7: Deactivate Feature (Optional)

-**Step 7 (Optional)** To turn off the feature, click the toggle switch again.
+If you wish to revert to the default letter spacing, click the toggle switch again to turn off the feature.

+### Step 8: Further Adjustment (Optional)

-**Step 8 (Optional)** To change the Letter spacing just slide the slider to the size you want.
+To fine-tune the letter spacing, use the slider to set it to your preferred size.

 ## Video Tutorial

 - Coming soon.

-## Need more help?
+## Need Additional Help?

-If you encounter any issues with the activation process, please contact the Helperbird support team for assistance.
+If you encounter any issues while adjusting the letter spacing, our Helperbird support team is always ready to assist you.
+Contact us for further assistance.